 The idea is to argue that given the reduced amount, it does not affect the body.
 And therefore, there should only be a sentence if the amount is notorious.

-- Second, a narcotics attorney can argue that the drug the person was carrying or trafficking does not cause significant harm to health.
+- Second, a narcotics lawyer can argue that the drug the person was carrying or trafficking does not cause significant harm to health.
 This will be valid in the case of marijuana.
 It does not have severe effects on the health of those who consume it.
 In fact, it has become legal in some countries.

 In this case, the lawyer will obtain that his client has a sentence of between 1 and 3 years.
 Usually, drug trafficking laws in Canada have a punishment from 3 to 6 years.
 These are the most serious that are imposed for drug trafficking.

 - Third, if the person has been found in possession of drugs, highlight the point of packaging.
-The narcotics attorney can argue that these are intended for personal use and that they are not for trafficking.
+The narcotics lawyer can argue that these are intended for personal use and that they are not for trafficking.
 This is provided that small quantities have been found that are not packaged in an ideal way for retail.

 The quantities that are considered for their own drug use are: